kaplanoah/svg_generator/README.md

 1. `'top-transparent-fade'`: masked contents are transparent at the top and opaque at the bottom

-The `topY` argument is the y coordinate of the top of the mask.
+The `topY` argument is the *y* coordinate of the top of the mask.

 Masks default to `'bottom-transparent-fade'` if you don't pass `true` as an argument for `isTop`.

-To apply a mask to elements, generate a mask and then pass `'bottom-transparent-fade'` or `'top-transparent-fade'` as an argument for `mask` to all the elements you want masked.
+Generate a mask, and then apply it to elements by passing `'bottom-transparent-fade'` or `'top-transparent-fade'` as an argument for the elements' `mask` parameter.

 Example: